blythedunham/hareonna/README.md

 ### Models
 * `WeatherForecast` - `ActiveModel` (not DB persisted) storing weather data for use by FE.
 * `PointForecast` - a subclass of `WeatherForecast` with the current weather or that for a specific time period.
+* `SearchLocation` - used for server side validation of user inputted location

 ### Services
 * `WeatherForecastService` - main service for making the api call, caching, parsing and returning Weather objects